Our Background Approach

 In 2008, following the sub-prime crisis, the Federal Reserve Bank of America, in its efforts to stimulate the economy, just ran out of money.
 But that was no problem.
 Taking a leaf out of Robert Mugabe’s book, they began to print money.
 They literally created massive quantities of money out of nothing and injected it into the US economy.
 Other economies followed suit.
-Europe is still printing and injecting tens of billions euros a month into its economy.
+Europe is still printing and injecting tens of billions of euros a month into its economy.
 Altogether the central banks of the world have created and injected well over US$12,5 trillion into the world economy.

-This creation of money (known euphemistically as “quantitative easing”), combined with holding interest rates at close to zero percent for at least 8 years, is finally having the desired effect of pushing the US economy (and other economies) into a boom.
-At last, scared consumers and businesses are spending again.
-Up to now they have been sitting on cash, hoarding it in case things got bad again.
+This creation of money (known euphemistically as “quantitative easing”), combined with holding interest rates at close to zero percent for at least 8 years, was finally having the desired effect of pushing the US economy (and other economies) into a boom.
+At last, scared consumers and businesses were spending again.
+Up to now they had been sitting on cash, hoarding it in case things got bad again.
 It has been estimated that the non-financial companies of the world alone were sitting on about US$7 trillion.
 In South Africa alone non-financial companies are currently hoarding about R750 billion.